-Osphradium hangs from the mantle near the left pseudepipodium.
-It is oval with 22 to 28 fleshy leaflets arranged on the sides of a central axis.
-It is a chemoreceptor and tests the current of water which enters the mantle cavity through the left pseudepipodium, it also exercises selection over the food taken in.

-The evolution of gastropod osphradium parallels that of ctenidia, in primitive forms an osphradium is present for each ctenidium, in prosobranchs which have one ctenidium there is only a single osphradium; the osphradium disappears in those gastropods which have lost the ctenidia, or have a reduced mantle cavity, or have become pelgic.
+- > Osphradium hangs from the mantle near the left pseudepipodium. - ▶ It is oval with 22 to 28 fleshy leaflets arranged on the sides of a central axis. - It is a chemoreceptor and tests the current of water which enters the mantle cavity through the left pseudepipodium; it also exercises selection over the food taken in. - > The evolution of osphradium parallels that of ctenidia, in primitive forms an osphradium is present for each ctenidium. - > The osphradium disappears in those gastropods which have lost the ctenidia.